 Lannie Stabile (she/her), a queer Detroiter, is the winner of OutWrite’s 2020 Chapbook Competition in Poetry and a back-to-back semifinalist for the Button Poetry Chapbook Contest.
 Lannie was also named a 2020 Best of the Net finalist.
 Her debut poetry full-length, Good Morning to Everyone Except Men Who Name Their Dogs Zeus, was published in 2021 by Cephalopress.
-Her fiction debut, Something Dead in Everything, is out now with ELJ Editions.
+Her fiction debut, Something Dead in Everything, was published in 2022 by ELJ Editions.
+The Inconvenience of Grief, her second poetry full-length will be out August 2023.
 Find her on Twitter @LannieStabile or @NotALitMag, where she throws random writing contests and open mics.
 To stay up-to-date with Lannie, subscribe to The New Sledder, a monthly newsletter she publishes with fellow writers, Todd Dillard, Madeleine Corley, and Jared Beloff.

 Lannie stabile—while some write like a turtleneck sweater, she writes like a hawaiian shirt.